Features

 The Easy Way to Go Cruelty-Free

 Confused by labels, rumours, company websites and impressive-looking claims about ethical policies?
-Want your money to go to companies that don't support animal testing?
-It's easy: just click here to see a list of companies which are guaranteed not to test on animals, and you can shop with a clear conscience.
+Want your money to go to companies that don’t support animal testing?
+It’s easy!
+Just click here to see PETA US’ international list of companies which you can be sure don’t test on animals, and you can shop with a clear conscience.

-That list is all you need, but if you want to know more about the list, who's on it and why, just read on.
+This list is all you need, but if you want to know more about the list and who’s on it and why, read on.

 The Good Guys

-PETA only approves companies that have the very best policies against animal testing – companies whose policies make a real difference today, helping to stamp out animal testing and stopping animal testing in the future.
-The good news is that they include top high street brands such as Marks & Spencer, LUSH, Co-op and The Body Shop as well as fantastic boutique brands that are available in other shops or online.
-None of these companies does animal testing of any kind, and all have made a real commitment to ensure that there is no animal testing in their supply chain.
-Not only are their products ethical, their buying power also helps persuade supplier companies to stop animal testing.
+The good news is that they include top high-street brands such as LUSH, The Body Shop and Ecover as well as many fantastic boutique brands that are available in other shops or online.
+None of these companies conducts animal testing of any kind, and all have made a real commitment to ensuring that there is no animal testing in their supply chains.
+Not only are their products ethical, their buying power also helps persuade suppliers to stop animal testing.

 The Rest

-A handful of companies – such as Procter & Gamble and Unilever – admit that they test on animals, but most of the others either dodge the issue with fancy wording or just won't say.
-Beware of claims like "this product is not tested on animals", which can hide the fact that ingredients are tested on animals, or "this company does not test on animals", which may simply mean the company contracts out its testing to other companies.
+A handful of companies admit that they test on animals, but most of the others either dodge the issue with fancy wording or just won’t say.
+Beware of claims such as “this product is not tested on animals”, which can hide the fact that its ingredients are tested on animals, and “this company does not test on animals”, which may simply mean the company contracts out its testing to other companies.

 Vegetarian and Vegan Products

 Cosmetics and household products can contain animal ingredients.
-The HCS and HHPS list allows you to search for companies which are also approved by the Vegan Society and the Vegetarian Society, and LUSH has its own range of entirely vegan cosmetics.
-Of course, other companies may produce products which are entirely free of animal ingredients, and you can find out by checking the labels before buying any product.
-PETA US has a full list of animal-derived ingredients to watch out for.
+LUSH has its own range of entirely vegan cosmetics, and on PETA US’ cruelty-free list, other vegan companies are clearly marked with a “V”.
+Of course, other companies may produce products which are entirely free of animal ingredients, and you can find out which ones by checking the labels before buying any product.
+Here is a full list of animal-derived ingredients to watch out for.

 Thousands of animals suffer and are killed for cosmetics testing around the world every year – and billions are also killed for food.
 Going vegan is healthy, humane and environmentally friendly.
-Those of us who care about animals, other people and the planet need to look at what we put in our mouth as well as what we put on our face!
+Those of us who care about animals, other people and the planet need to look at what we put in our mouths as well as what we put on our faces!

 How to Do More